 It has been hypothesized that the global blueprint of nuclease activity may be different in healthy and disease states.
 In fact, recent reports have used differences in nuclease activity to distinguish between healthy and cancerous phenotypes22 or to identify pathogenic bacterial infections in a species-specific manner15,23.
 These findings have opened a new avenue for the use of nucleases as biomarkers of disease.
 Therefore, there exists a necessity for the development of a comprehensive screening method able to systematically identify disease associated differences in nuclease activity, which may be of key importance in the development of new diagnostic tools.

 Herein, we introduce and describe a new in vitro screening approach (Figure 1) to identify sensitive and specific probes capable of discriminating between nuclease activity in healthy and unhealthy, or activity specific to a type of cell or bacteria.
-Taking advantage of the modularity of nucleic acids, we designed an initial library of quenched fluorescent oligonucleotide probes consisting of a comprehensive set of different sequences and chemistries, both being important parameters for the screening methodology.
+Taking advantage of the modularity of nucleic acids, we designed an initial library of quenched fluorescent oligonucleotide probes consisting of a comprehensive set of different sequences and chemistries, both being important parameters for library design.
 These oligonucleotide probes are flanked by a fluorophore (fluorescein amidite, FAM) and a quencher (tide quencher 2, TQ2) at the 5´ and 3´ ends respectively (Table 1).
 By using this fluorescent resonance energy transfer (FRET) based fluorometric assay to measure the kinetics of enzymatic degradation, we were able to identify candidate probes with the potential to discriminate differential patterns of nuclease activity associated with healthy or disease states.
-We designed an iterative process, in which new libraries are created based on the best candidate probes, that allows the identification of specific candidate probes in subsequent screening steps.
+We designed an iterative process, in which new libraries are created based on the best candidate probes, that allows the identification of ever more specific candidate probes in subsequent screening steps.
 Moreover, this approach takes advantage of the catalytic nature of nucleases to increase sensitivity.
-This is achieved by making use of the activatable nature of the reporter probes and the ability of nucleases to continually process substrate molecules, both representing key advantages over alternative antibody or small molecule-based screening methods.
+This is achieved by taking advantage of the activatable nature of the reporter probes and the ability of nucleases to continually process substrate molecules, both representing key advantages over alternative antibody or small molecule-based screening methods.

 This approach offers a highly modular, flexible and easy to implement screening tool for the identification of specific nucleic acid probes capable of discriminating between healthy and disease states, and an excellent platform for the development of new diagnostic tools that can be adapted for future clinical applications.
-As such, this approach was used to identify the nuclease activity derived from Salmonella for the specific identification of this bacteria.
-In the following protocol, we report on the methods for screening bacterial nuclease activity using kinetic analysis.
+As such, this approach was used to identify the nuclease activity derived from Salmonella Typhimurium (herein referred to as Salmonella) for the specific identification of this bacteria.
+In the following protocol, we report on a method to screen for bacterial nuclease activity using kinetic analysis.

 PROTOCOL: